cogcommscience-lab/movie_selection/README.md

 The code to replicate the movie decision making task on Pavlovia.
 This experiment is implemented by [PsychJS](https://www.psychopy.org/online/psychojsCode.html), and hosted on [Pavlovia](https://pavlovia.org/).

 ## DDM analysis
-The codes to replicate the analysis are organized in sequential steps.
+The code to replicate the analysis are organized in sequential steps.

 ### Data directory
 Data csv files are pre-processed data, which is the output of step-1.